heyteresagreen/digital-garden/src/site/notes/notes/Build tools using AI.md

 * Made with love and care
 * Probably not going to make millions of dollars or be motivated by that idea

 This is in contrast to professional software which is built for a larger user base, complex, is made by professional teams, and probably not specific to your needs.
-This is related to [[notes/The long-tail problem\|The long-tail problem]] and [[notes/Design for emergence\|Design for emergence]].
+This is related to [[The long-tail problem]] and [[Design for emergence]].

-[[notes/LLMs for non-developers\|LLMs for non-developers]] can help support [[notes/Barefoot developers\|Barefoot developers]] to be able to create home-cooked software without learning how to code.
+[[LLMs for non-developers]] can help support [[Barefoot developers]] to be able to create home-cooked software without learning how to code.

 ## References
 [Home-Cooked Software and Barefoot Developers](https://maggieappleton.com/home-cooked-software/)